skyout/sass-styleguide/README.md

 Grasshopper SASS Style Guide
 ============================

-*A guide to developing stylesheets in sass*
+*A guide to developing stylesheets in SASS*

 Table of Contents
 -----------------